 But for countries that don't have the resources for a cold chain system, the stakes are higher.
 Take Sub-Saharan Africa, for example.
 With extreme heat and a lack of water, crops are already difficult to sustain.
 Then, once they're harvested, the lack of refrigeration can cause a crop loss of an estimated 90 percent, according to Michelle Masak, head of marketing at Apeel.

 The same goes for many other parts of the world.
 We are fortunate in America to have access to commodities like the cold chain, but other areas of the world are suffering huge losses at the hands of food waste.
 In India, a large percentage of profit comes from their yield of milk, fruits, and vegetables.
 They are considered the leading producers of these goods, yet 20 percent of the production results in waste.
 That's roughly 10 billion dollars' worth thrown down the drain, due to a lack of refrigeration.

 Apeel could significantly reduce food waste in areas where refrigeration isn't possible

-Modern day food demand relies on the cold chain.
-As production levels and population are on the rise, it's increasingly important that food waste be kept at a minimum.
+Modern-day food demand relies on the cold chain.
+As production levels and populations are on the rise, it's increasingly important that food waste is kept at a minimum.
 But for countries like India, the cost is just too high.
 The more severe the weather conditions, the higher the cost and energy used.
-Because of this, only 4 percent of all of India's production is exposed to the cold chain.
+Thus, only 4 percent of all of India's production is exposed to the cold chain.
 The other 96 percent are delivered locally and eaten quickly before they reach spoilage.